Canadian Prairies - History

 Country.
 University of British Columbia Press, Vancouver,

-British Columbia, Canada xxiii + 255 pages
+British Columbia, Canada. xxiii + 255 pages.

-AEU HSS FC 3207 B87 1980 Relevant mainly
+AEU HSS FC 3207 B87 1980 Relevant mainly to

 the Manitoba and Saskatchewan study areas.
 Deals primarily with